Methodology

 Data for all strands relies on the accurate input of individuals and/or delivery partners.

-A practitioner/setting can enrol on more than one strand of the programme; as a result, it is not possible to calculate the total number of practitioners/settings reached by the programme using this data.
+A practitioner/setting can enrol on more than one strand of the programme; therefore, it is not possible to calculate the total number of practitioners/settings reached by the programme using this data.

-The figures are final and are the most up to date possible, in accordance with the time frames set out below.
+The figures are final and the most-up-date possible, in accordance with the time frames set out below.

 Time Frame